LeonieVerhoef/FM-QR-code-component/README.md

 ### What I've learned

-I learned to analyse the example very precise.
-Than I started to think in boxes and what are in them.
+I've learned to analyse the example very precise.
+Then I started to think in boxes and what are in them.
 In this assignment I only needed one box (article).
 Inside that box is the qr code image and the text.
 With flex box I easily centered everything.

 #### Author